 Heart Valve Disease Treatment at Garnet Health

 The American Heart Association estimates that 5 million Americans are diagnosed with heart valve disease every year.
 If you’re among this number, you can find the advanced and comprehensive cardiovascular services you need at Garnet Health.
-Affiliated with Westchester Medical Center, our heart center is home to experienced, Board-Certified cardiologists with training from the nation’s foremost academic institutions.
+Our heart center is home to experienced, Board-Certified cardiologists with training from the nation’s foremost academic institutions.

 Patients at Garnet Health have access to multidisciplinary heart valve disease treatment from an expert, experienced, trusted team of specialists.
 From diagnostics to cardiovascular surgery and cardiac rehabilitation, we offer leading-edge care and compassionate support to help patients achieve optimal outcomes.
 As our patient, you can be assured that our professionals will walk you through every step of the treatment process and provide the guidance you need to make confident, informed decisions about your heart health.

 It’s possible to have heart valve disease and not experience any symptoms for several years.
 If symptoms do develop, they may include: